Frida Khalo Homeschool Art History Lesson

 Colorful, quirky, and wildly inspiring, this artist adds a splash of dreaminess to any art history curriculum.

-Frida Khalo Unit Study
+Frida Khalo Lesson Plan

 I decided to take the unit study approach to old Frida, incorporating science, history, art, geography, and a dash of drama.